I've just replaced my v1 fire stick with a brand new one, as the old one was very slow.

 To reset your device:

 1. Select "Settings" from the Fire TV menu.
-2. Select "Device" and then scroll to the bottom of the list.
+2. Select "My Fire TV" and then scroll to the bottom of the list.
 3. Select "Reset to Factory Defaults" and then confirm you want to reset your device.

 You can also Factory Reset your device by pressing and holding the back button and right on the navigation ring for a full 10 seconds.
 This will prompt you to cancel the reset, to wait for the reset to happen automatically, or choose to go ahead and reset without waiting on the timer.

 I'm also having this problem.
 I've done everything possible including getting a replacement and still the problem persists.
 It's not app specific - happens with everything I watch.
 If anything it's worse on this replacement stick.

 I'm having the same issues.
 It didn't happen on our 1st Gen Firestick or on the FireTV on our other TV.
 The issue happens on any show through any app.
 I have restarted and reset but still the same issue.

 I wager there are a lot more people affected by this and I would assume it has to do with the way the stream is buffered.
 This happens for me only in the Amazon Prime video app where the audio would drop for a split second in intervals during playback of any series/movie on the Prime Video service.